SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 :func:`~pypet.trajectory.Trajectory.f_load_item`.
 Note in order to do that the item mus exist in the current trajectory in RAM, if it does not you can always bring your skeleton of your trajectory tree up to date with :`func:`~pypet.trajectory.Trajectory.f_update_skeleton`.
-Which will load all items stored to disk and create empty instances.
-After a simulation is completed you need to call this function to get the whole trajectory tree containing all new results and derived parameters.
+This will load all items stored to disk and create empty instances.
+After a simulation is completed, you need to call this function to get the whole trajectory tree containing all new results and derived parameters.

 And last but not least there is also :func:`~pypet.naturalnaming.NNGroupNode.f_store_child`.